Air-to-air combat losses between the Soviet Union and the United States: Korean War

-According to reports by Lt.Gen.
-Sidor Slyusarev commander of Soviet air forces in Korea, the 64th Corps claimed a total 1,097 enemy aircraft of all types during operations, for the loss of 335 aircraft (including lost to enemy ground fire, accidents, etc) and 110 pilots.
-This puts the overall kill ratio at 3.4:1 in favor of USSR pilots.
-Effectiveness of the Soviet fighters declined as the war progressed.
-While between november 1950 and January 1952 overall kill ratio was 7.9:1 in favor of the USSR, this declined to 2.2:1, during 1952 and 1.9:1 in 1953.
-This was due in part to more advanced jet fighters appearing on the UN side and improving US tactics.

 Vietnam War

-Unlike North Korea, Nationalist China invaded French Indochina (Vietnam) in 1945 to regain the region from the occupying Japanese military at the end of World War II, but were unable to gain a foothold in North Vietnam.
 Student North Vietnamese MiG pilots were sent to China and the Soviet Union for up to three years for training.
 Also student North Vietnamese SAM operators were sent to the USSR for about six to nine months of training.
 Soviet and Chinese Communist pilots were restricted to test flying MiGs which had been exported to North Vietnam from their countries.
-Due to the urgency brought on by Operation Rolling Thunder, and until North Vietnamese missilemen could be trained, Soviet PVO SAM Anti-Aircraft Missile operator/instructors were quickly deployed to North Vietnam in 1965, and through 1966 were responsible for downing approximately 48 US aircraft during the course of defending North Vietnam.
+Due to the urgency brought on by Operation Rolling Thunder, and until North Vietnamese missilemen could be trained, Soviet PVO SAM Anti-Aircraft Missile operator/instructors were quickly deployed to North Vietnam in 1965, and through 1966 were reportedly responsible for downing approximately 48 US aircraft during the war.
 There is one reported ace pilot from the USSR, Col. Vadim Shcherbakov who is credited with 6 air-to-air kills.

 Cold War

 During the Cold War many nations including the Soviet Union and the United States were fiercely protective of their airspaces.
 Aircraft which entered an opposing nation's airspace were often shot down in air-to-air combat.
 The incidents produced a heightened sense of paranoia on both sides that resulted in the downing of civilian craft.
 Many of the aircraft listed at that link were not shot down as a result of Cold War paranoia by US or USSR aircrews, but rather direct action by active combatants (for example, the two Air Rhodesia flights).

 The table lists air combat losses outside of the war zones, such as Korean War or Vietnam War.
 It does not include losses to ground-based defenses, and it does not include civilian aircraft.